shanemcfadden/budget-api/README.md

 1. Run `yarn build` to compile the typescript source code into javascript.
 2. Run `yarn start` to spin up the server.
 While server is running, you may run `npx pm2 status` to monitor all instances.
 3. Run `yarn stop` to stop the servers and delete their processes.

+## Testing

+### Unit tests

+Run all unit tests by running `yarn test`.
+To test while watching for changes, run `yarn test:watch`.

+### Integration tests

+Run integration tests by importing `integration-tests.postman_collection.json` into Postman.
+While the server is running on your local machine, run the collection's test by using the collection runner.

+**Note: the default value for the baseUrl collection variable is 'localhost:3000'.** If you are running your server on a different port, update the variable before running the tests.